 13 – Post Process your aerial photos

 As I said in the previous point, by shooting RAW you can then make edits that would be impossible with a JPG file, since a lot of data in your file has been thrown away by your camera.
 That’s the price to pay for a smaller file that you can immediately use.
 But we are talking about how to step up your drone photography so, take your images further with some post processing.
 I’m not saying that you need to completely change the look of your images or add/remove objects, that would be closer to a pure visual artwork.
-In digital photography and so, drone photography as well, retouching your images on your computer is more than normal.
-It’s the equivalent of editing photos in a darkroom in the old days of film photos.
+In digital photography and so, in drone photography as well, retouching your images on your computer is more than normal.
+It’s the equivalent of editing photos in a darkroom as it happened in the old days of film photos.
 Editing will give you the possibility of fully express yourself through your photos.
 I highly recommend reading my article How to edit photos in Lightroom

 14 – Don’t forget extra batteries